Stochastic approximations of higher-molecular by bi-molecular reactions: Appendix: Background

-\emph{The stochastic model}.
-Let us now consider reaction networks firing in well-mixed reactors, with discrete species counts, and stochastic dynamics.
-A suitable stochastic description models the time-evolution of species copy-number vector $\mathbf{X}(t) = (X_1(t), \ldots, X_N(t)) \in \mathbb{Z}_{\ge}^{N}$ as a continuous-time discrete-space Markov chain~\cite{GillespieDerivation}, where $t \in \mathbb{R}_{\ge}$ is the time-variable.
-The underlying probability mass function (PMF) satisfies the partial difference-differential equation, called the \emph{chemical master equation} (CME)~\cite{VanKampen,Gardiner}, given by
+A suitable stochastic model for the time-evolution of discrete species copy-numbers $\mathbf{X}(t) = (X_1(t), \ldots,$ $X_N(t)) \in \mathbb{Z}_{\ge}^{N}$, where $t \in \mathbb{R}_{\ge}$ is the time-variable, is a continuous-time discrete-space Markov chain~\cite{GillespieDerivation}.
+The underlying probability mass function (PMF) satisfies a partial difference-differential equation, called the \emph{chemical master equation} (CME)~\cite{RadekBook,VanKampen}, given by